Revised January 24, 2014

 The Chapter is formed for the general purposes of a trade association of contractors engaged in the building, heavy, municipal and utility, railroad and highway construction business.

-The Associated General Contractors of Washington is a professional association of contractors committed to enhancing the performance of our members, representing their interests, and building a better climate for construction.
+The Associated General Contractors of Washington is the premier professional association of contractors in the State of Washington, committed to enhancing the performance of our members, representing their interests, and building a better climate for construction.

 The Chapter will act when so designated as a bargaining agent on behalf of member firms in a single employer bargaining unit in negotiating with labor unions on agreements for wages, hours and working conditions.